Lkadenian/marvel-app/README.md

 ## Linting and Code Quality

 Linting is managed with ESLint and Prettier to maintain code quality (`npm run lint`).
 Configuration files (`.eslintrc`, `.prettierrc`) are included in the project root.
 TypeScript support is integrated to enhance type safety and development efficiency.

-Unit testing is implemented using Jest and React Testing Library (`npm test`).
-The project maintains a test coverage of over 90%, ensuring comprehensive testing of components and application logic.

 ## Usage